TIBCOSoftware/tp-helm-charts/docs/workshop/eks/control-plane/README.md

 )
 ```

+## Next Steps

-Please proceed with deployment of TIBCO Control Plane on your EKS cluster as per [the steps mentioned in the document](https://docs.tibco.com/emp/platform-cp/1.2.0/doc/html/Default.htm#Installation/deploying-control-plane-in-kubernetes.htm)
+Please proceed with deployment of TIBCO Control Plane on your EKS cluster as per [the steps mentioned in the document](https://docs.tibco.com/emp/platform-cp/latest/doc/html/Default.htm#Installation/deploying-control-plane-in-kubernetes.htm)

 # Clean-up